-The process of rezzing in assets can be tedious (there always seems to be an order of magnitude more assets than you think there will be) and frustrating (it can be challenging to make things look as awesome in the game as they do in artist mockups).
+The process of rezzing-in assets can be tedious (there always seems to be an order of magnitude more assets than you think there will be) and frustrating (it can be challenging to make things look as awesome in the game as they do in artist mockups).
 However, it’s also typically a satisfying time: something magical happens to a level design as it transitions from blockout to polished production level, and there will usually be one build where a few key visual assets have come in that make the team say “Wow, now this feels like our game!”
 For AAA 3D games, these “wow” moments frequently happen as high-resolution textures are added to 3D models and as complex animations, lighting, and shadows bring the world to life; for the current prototype level, adding a parallaxing background and some localized lighting effects should really make the spaceship setting pop.

 The working prototype included with this book represents a build of the final game that would typically be midway between blockout and production polish.
 The hero character includes several animations states (idle, run, jump), localized lighting on the hero and robots adds visual interest and drama, the level features a two-layer parallaxing background with normal maps that respond to the lighting, and major game behaviors are in place.